cy6581/cy6581.github.io/_posts/2017-08-31-JS-Scrolling-in-Angular-or-Selenium.md

 ---
 layout: post
 title: JS Scrolling in Angular or Selenium
 date: 2017-08-31 10:44:07 +0800
-categories: ['HTML', 'Javascript', 'Angular', 'Selenium']
+categories: ['HTML', 'Javascript', 'Angular', 'Selenium', 'Testing']
 ---

 While making our first MVP I came across the [Angular scroll library](https://github.com/oblador/angular-scroll).

 We wanted an 'onclick' function to scroll the screen down to an image loaded dynamically through AJAX.
 But we didn't know the exact size of the images as they were fetched from Facebook's CDN.

 The scrollTo() gave us unpredictable results because the image usually rendered after the scroll completed, usually with half of off-screen.
 How then?

 ### Workaround

 What we did was to hardscroll the element to page bottom, regardless of size.
 An easy way to do this was an additional scrollTo() offset of Y pixels below the element.

 Recall how offsets work in CSS.
 With reference to the Window object, it counts the number of pixels below the TOP (y-offset) and number of pixels right of the LEFT (x-offset).

 ### Under the hood of Angular Scroll